mciepluc/cocotb-coverage/documentation/source/examples.rst

 The packet switch has a single data input interface (*datain_data*) and two data output interfaces (*dataout0_data*, *dataout1_data*).
 There are data valid strobes associated with each interface (*datain_valid*, *dataout0_valid*, *dataout1_valid*).
-Depending on configuration, the packet transmitted to the input interface is passed to first, second or both otuput interfaces.
+Depending on configuration, the packet transmitted to the input interface is passed to first, second or both output interfaces.

 There is also a configuration interface which allows for accessing the configuration registers (write-only).
 The register write operation is performed when the write strobe is high (*crtl_wr*).
 The *ctrl_data* is written under the *ctrl_addr* address.